Wrong Site Surgery · Surgical Injury · Complications and Infections

 Doctors are never allowed to needlessly endanger their patients.
 A well-run operating room has a check-down list and other protocols to prevent surgical mistakes.
 When the surgical team takes shortcuts, makes unverified assumptions or deviates from these safety measures, the results can be disastrous and irreversible.

-The personal injury firm of Leonard B. Gabbay, P.C., handles certain types of surgical malpractice lawsuits, including wrong site surgery, foreign retained objects and other unforgivable negligence resulting in lasting harm or death.
+The personal injury firm of LBG Law Firm, handles certain types of surgical malpractice lawsuits, including wrong site surgery, foreign retained objects and other unforgivable negligence resulting in lasting harm or death.
 We have the experience and the resources to hold surgeons and hospitals accountable for full and fair damages.

 Austin attorney Leonard Gabbay and his team take medical malpractice cases in Travis County and Williamson County, throughout Central Texas and statewide from Dallas to Houston.
 Contact us today to discuss what happened to you or your family member at the hands of a surgeon.